RiyaAgarwal07/RiyaAgarwal07/README.md

 - ⚡ Fun fact :

-  **Hackathon Wizard 🧙‍♀️:** Conquered many hackathons like All India Women Only Hackathon and Hack-The-Metaverse.
-The code is strong with this one.
+  **Hackathon Wizard 🧙‍♀️:** Conquered many hackathons like All India Women Only Hackathon, Hack-The-Metaverse,etc. The code is strong with this one.

   **Event Maestro 🎉:** Mastermind behind numerous tech and non-tech events in college.
 My organizational skills can put a Swiss watch to shame.

    **Volunteer Extraordinaire 🌟:** From NGOs to community drives, I’ve lent a hand and heart to making the world a better place.

    **Graceful Dancer 💃:** Classical dancer with moves so smooth, even algorithms can’t predict them!

    **Aquatic Ace 🏊‍♀️:** Swimmer who can probably out-swim a dolphin.
 Water is my second home.

    **Basketball Pro 🏀:** On the court, I’m the epitome of "nothing but net."
 Challenge me if you dare!

    **Yoga Enthusiast 🧘‍♀️:** Practicing yoga to keep my mind sharp and my body flexible, ready for the next big challenge.**

 ### Blogs posts